Key moments surrounding the killing of Jamal Khashoggi | WTOP

 —Oct.
 17: Pompeo meets with Turkey’s president and foreign minister in the Turkish capital, Ankara.
 Turkish police search the official residence of Saudi Arabia’s consul general in Istanbul and conduct a second sweep of the consulate.

 —Oct.
-18: A leaked surveillance photograph shows a member of Prince Mohammed’s entourage during several trips abroad walked into the consulate just before Khashoggi vanished there.
+18: A leaked surveillance photograph shows a member of Prince Mohammed’s entourage walked into the consulate just before Khashoggi vanished there.

 —Oct.
 20: Saudi Arabia for the first time acknowledges Khashoggi was killed in the consulate, claiming he was slain in a “fistfight.”
 The claim draws immediate skepticism from the kingdom’s Western allies, particularly in the U.S. Congress.

 —Oct.
-22: Newly leaked surveillance footage shows a man appearing to wear Khashoggi’s clothes leaving the consulate after his killing there.
-Another report says a member of Prince Mohammed’s entourage made four calls to the royal’s office around the same time.
+22: A report says a member of Prince Mohammed’s entourage made four calls to the royal’s office around the time Khashoggi was killed.
+Police search a vehicle belonging to the Saudi consulate parked at an underground garage in Istanbul.

+__Oct 23: Erdogan says Saudi officials murdered Khashoggi after plotting his death for days, demanding that Saudi Arabia reveal the identities of all those responsible.

 Copyright © 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.